Is a Long-Term Business Loan Right for Your Company?

 - More documentation could be required.

 Further, the large lump sum will eat into the total credit available to your business.
-As a result, less financing may be available in the future.
+As a result, less working capital may be available in the future.

 Should You Apply for a Long-Term Business Loan?